I was fortunate enough, years ago to be the runner up in the Morphy Richards home cook of the year competition.

 Make your meatballs.
 In a processor wizz the chicken, breadcrumbs, coriander and a little sea salt for a minute.
 Dampen your hands and form into eight meatballs.

-Gently lower them into the sauce and let them bubble for ten minutes.
+Gently lower them into the sauce and let them simmer for twenty minutes.
 Stir in the spinach.
 Turn off the heat and leave the meatballs to soak up the sauce till you’re ready to gently reheat and serve with basmati rice.

 Leave a Reply